 About

-Ed was born in Nambe, NM.
-When he was still young, the family moved to Los Alamos so his father could work on the Manhattan Project.
+When Ed was still young, the family moved to Los Alamos so his father could work on the Manhattan Project.
 He also lived in Tesuque and Truchas before finally settling in Taos.
-Ed is drawn to New Mexico’s past, typified by places such as Mora Valley, where old casitas are being reclaimed by the elements.
-Their once-shiny tin roofs have darkened into a deep red wine color, contrasting boldly against a blue sky.
+Ed has always been drawn to New Mexico’s past, typified by places such as Mora Valley, where old casitas are being reclaimed by the elements.
+Their once-shiny tin roofs have darkened into a deep wine color, contrasting boldly against a blue sky.
+To him, New Mexico’s enchantment is personal and spiritual, and he wants the viewer to experience the uplifting emotions of seeing its beauty.

 Ed’s work is sought by collectors worldwide.
 In 2012, he received the prestigious Governor’s Award for Excellence in the Arts.
 He has been featured in leading publications such as The Saturday Evening Post (cover artist), New Mexico Magazine, Cowboys & Indians, Western Art Collector, American Art and Southwest Art.
 He has also been the commemorative poster artist for the Santa Fe Opera, Santa Fe Wine & Chile Fiesta, Taos Fall Arts, Taos Winter Wine Festival and other celebrations.
-Former President Barack Obama chose one of Ed’s paintings to adorn his official thank you cards for New Mexico, he was recently filmed by the Travel Channel and his work will soon appear in a Prime Video movie.
+Former President Barack Obama chose one of Ed’s paintings to adorn his official thank you cards for New Mexico, he was filmed by the Travel Channel, and his work appeared in an Anne Hathaway Movie (The Idea of You) and will soon appear in a Netflix series.